FeynKrack: A continuum model for quasi-brittle damage through Feynman-Kac killed diffusion: Conclusions

 \section{Conclusions}

 FeynKrack, the proposed model for quasi-brittle damage, uses a decaying measure of macroscopic bonds whose evolution is driven by the Feynman-Kac semigroup.
 The underlying transition density corresponding to this dynamics makes the bonds and hence the locations of material points random.
 This uncertainty is only to be intuitively expected when microcracks develop and propagate.
 A carefully crafted dynamical system for this uncertainty through a suitable choice of the killing rate is all it takes to model damage.
 In our stochastic setting, the dynamics is naturally non-local with the diffusion coefficient usurping the role of a length scale.
 As we have argued, the killed diffusion bears an asymptotic equivalence to a diffusive system with drift, which is derivable from a potential field that can be interpreted as the release rate of the fracture energy density.
 While the same transition bond density (for damage evolution) is used to write the macroforce (linear momentum) balance in the mean form, we have not utilized equations for higher order moments of the so-called macroforces.
 This has been done to align FeynKrack, as far as possible, with the CDM.
-From a practical standpoint, the ability to approximate the solution of the evolving transition density of bonds in closed form brings forth great computational expedience over a typical phase field method.
-This is also confirmed by the limited numerical work presented in this article.
+From a practical standpoint, the ability to approximate the solution of the evolving transition density of bonds in closed form brings forth computational expedience over a typical implementation of the phase field method.
+The latter method for fracture has been developed over two decades with several speed-enhancing techniques, such as spectral solvers (e.g. FFT \mbox{\cite{chen2019fft}}).
+Some of these could be adapted to our method as well.